How to Bet on March Madness

-Books don’t like being too lopsided on games, as that opens up a liability on their end.
+Sportsbooks don’t like being too lopsided on games, as that opens up a liability on their end.
 To try to make those circumstances few and far between, they’ll actively manage the odds and lines to keep the action as level as possible.

-March Madness futures odds
+March Madness Futures Odds

 For the NCAA basketball tournament, some futures odds stay active all year round and can include: